cgarwood82/formbotXplorer/README.md

 - `Macros/` — User macros grouped by purpose (bed leveling, probing, LED state, motion tests, print control, etc.).
 These are included by the main stack via `printer.cfg` or defaults.

-### NotMine/
-Holds files that are not managed through the main update manager but are useful to install on the printer.
-- `NotMine/xplorer.py`: A Klipper module loader used by Xplorer.

 ### scripts/
 wip